Free Credit Check and Report

-Since the acquisition of Compuscan in 2019, Experian provides free credit reports and free credit scores on My Credit Check and My Credit Expert, which are our easy-to-use, online portals that allows all South African citizens with valid South African ID numbers to access their credit information via their personal extensive credit reports.
+Experian provides free credit reports and free credit scores on My Credit Check, which is an easy-to-use online portal that allows all South African citizens with valid South African ID numbers to access their credit information via their personal extensive credit reports.

-Whether you are a first-time credit report user or not, My Credit Check and My Credit Expert will help you understand your credit data, show you how to monitor accounts, manage debt, and improve your credit profile.
+Whether you are a first-time credit report user or not, My Credit Check will help you understand your credit data, show you how to monitor accounts, manage debt, and improve your credit profile.

-The free My Credit Check and My Credit Expert services generate full free credit reporst which provide a comprehensive records of your financial history, detailed information on your borrowing and spending habits, payment trends and contact details.
+My Credit Check generates full free credit reports which provide a comprehensive records of your financial history, detailed information on your borrowing and spending habits, payment trends and contact details.
 Information includes accounts you opened, payments you’ve skipped, judgments taken against you and what you owe your creditors.

 Experian’s free credit reports were designed to help you keep up to date with your financial status by doing a credit bureau check.
 With helpful tips and easy steps, you can now get your finances in order.